-This post originally appeared on the Human Resources for Health in 2030 blog.
+This post originally appeared on the HRH2030 blog.

 Kesaobaka Dikgole is a senior quality improvement advisor with HRH2030 in Botswana while also serving as a country representative for the University Research Co.
 (URC).
 She oversees the technical team to design, test, and evaluate care innovations to improve patient-centered HIV care as part of PEPFAR efforts to control the AIDS epidemic in Botswana.